 The history of the temple dates back to the 14th century, and a pre-colonial Lanka where several strong kingdoms ruled the land.
-At a time when the capital of the Sinhalese kingdom was Kurunegala, that era drew to a close when the the Sinhalese kings decided on setting up the new kingdom at Gampola, a safe stronghold on the bank of the Mahaweli river.
+At a time when the capital of the Sinhalese kingdom was Kurunegala, that era drew to a close when the Sinhalese kings decided to set up the new kingdom at Gampola, a safe stronghold on the bank of the Mahaweli River.

 Among the monuments seen as notable exceptions in existence today are the Gadaladeniya temple, the Embekke devale and especially the Lankathilaka Vihare which distinguish themselves.
 Of these, the Lankathilaka Vihare stands supreme in its majesty of structure and design.

-The main Vihare has been built using granite with a plaster covering, has three storeys built on natural rock.
+The main Vihare has been built using granite with a plaster covering and has three storeys built on natural rock.
 Elegant architectural design and wall paintings rich in colours of the Kandyan period, adorn the inside walls and the ceiling of the main image house.

 The two large lion paintings and two figures of guards facing each other decorate the two walls of the short corridor to the image house.
 Inside the image house is a magnificent glory – a twelve-foot high Buddha image under a beautiful Makara Thorana .